JJLWHarrison/cds-codegen/support/samples/cds-client-java/README.md

 Then manually install the following JARs:

-* `target/cds-java-client-1.0.0.jar`
+* `target/cds-java-client-0.0.1.jar`
 * `target/lib/*.jar`

 ## Getting Started

-1. You can run CdsClientShell go to start a shell and use command to interact with service endpoints.
+1. There is a CLI which uses this library available at cds-cli-java.

 ![Alt CDS-client-shell](./cds-client-shell.png?raw=true "CDS Client Shell")